Linear Intervals in the Tamari and the Dyck Lattices and in the alt-Tamari Posets: Introduction

 Nevertheless, some posets do not have any linear interval of height $ 2 $ or more, as for instance the third classical poset on Catalan objects, namely the non-crossing partition lattice with coarsening order.
 The Boolean lattice $ B_n $ and the set partition lattice $ P_n $ are two other examples.
 In both cases, all intervals of height $ 2 $ are isomorphic to the Boolean lattice $ B_2 $ or to the set partition lattice $ P_2 $, which are not totally ordered.
 The posets which do not have linear intervals of height $ 2 $ are said to be $ 2 $-thick, and for lattices of finite length, this is equivalent to be relatively complemented \cite{bjorner}.

+Let us note that this new family of posets also has close links with the $\nu$-Tamari lattices.
+On the one hand, there are strong hints that all posets and results would generalize to this larger context.
+On the other hand, the alt-Tamari posets can be understood as intervals in some $\nu$-Tamari lattices, as understood after discussions with Wenjie Fang.

 In further work, we may look at the Cambrian lattices, the posets of tilting modules and other properties than the number of linear intervals.
 We could also investigate if the techniques in this paper give some results in the case of other posets as for instance the $ m $-Tamari \cite{bergeron-preville-ratelle} and the $ m $-Cambrian lattices \cite{cataland} or the Cambrian lattices and posets of tilting modules in other types.
+Several other families of posets seem to have nice formulas for their numbers of linear intervals, for instance weak orders on the symmetric groups.

 In \cref{sec:def} we recall classical material on intervals and posets and the Tamari and the Dyck lattices.
 In \cref{sec:Tamari,sec:Dyck}, we study the structure of linear intervals in the Tamari and the Dyck lattices.
 In both cases, we first define a notion of left and right intervals, which we prove to be linear.
 We then show that all linear intervals of height $ k \geq 2 $ are either left or right intervals.
 Then, we give a bijection between linear intervals of height $ 1 $ (resp. $ k \geq 2 $) and a marked Catalan object (resp. with a direction) and one Catalan object (resp. a sequence of $ k $ Catalan objects).
 From this bijection, we deduce equations on the generating series of linear intervals of a given height.
 Finally, we solve these equations and compute the number of linear intervals.